dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Python as a Calculator

     expression
-        A combination of actual values, variables, operators, calls to functions and even sub-expressions, to form a value that is computed or evaulated into its simplest form.
-For example, the expression ``10 + 4 * 3 / 2`` is evaluated to form the value 16.0.
+        A combination of actual values, variables, operators, calls to functions and even sub-expressions, to form a value that is computed or evaluated into its simplest form.
+For example, the expression ``10 + 4 * 3 / 2`` is evaluated to form the value ``16.0``.

     operator
         A symbol that represents an action, such as addition, assignment or equality.

     integer
-        A whole number such as 18.
+        A whole number such as ``18``.
 These numbers never have a fractional part.

     float
-        A floating point number is a number that has a fractional part, such as 1.78, even if the fractional part is zero.
+        A floating point number is a number that has a fractional part, such as ``1.78``, even if the fractional part is zero.

     integer division
     floor division